 The programme can be tailored to best meet your career aspirations, and lets you plan your specific programme route at the start of your studies with us.
 Our part time course provides flexibility to cater for the needs of a diverse range of students, enabling you to study alongside your other commitments.
 This award is classified (pass, merit, distinction).
-This modular postgraduate programme is normally suited to 4 years of part-time study, leading to 60 ECTS (European Credit Transfer System) (120 CATS credits) at HE7 level.
+This postgraduate programme is normally suited to 1 year of full-time study, leading to 60 ECTS (European Credit Transfer System) (120 CATS credits) at HE7 level.
 This award is classified (pass, merit, distinction).